-Suzhou was then transforming into a 21st-century metropolis.
+While living there, Suzhou was transforming into a 21st-century metropolis.
 A subway system was dug beneath the ancient canals.
-A glass-and-steel metropolis rose skyward beyond the stone-gated city's perimeter.
+Glass-and-steel skyscrapers and apartment blocks rose beyond the old city's stone gates.

-As buildings rose, air quality fell.
+And as the buildings rose, the air quality fell hard.
 The sky turned gray with dust, diesel exhaust, and industrial air pollution.
-Clean windows blackened with soot in one day.
+Tiny particulates fell from the sky in a constant rain, turning clear windows dark in a day.

 Air pollution causes chronic obstructive pulmonary disease (COPD), which is linked to 6 of the top-10 killer diseases worldwide.
-In some mega-cities with bad air pollution, resident life-expectancy is reduced by as much as 6 years.
+Mega-cities with bad air pollution can reduce resident life-expectancy by as much as 6 years.

-Air Quality Index (AQI) measures the level of air pollution based on the concentration of dangerous microscopic particulates in the air that penetrate deep into the lungs and cause COPD if inhaled.
+Air Quality Index (AQI) measures the concentration of dangerous microscopic particulates (PM2.5) in the air that, if inhaled, penetrate deep into the lungs and cause COPD.

 Children are more vulnerable to air pollution than adults because their lungs are developing.
 Seniors are more vulnerable because their lung capacity is diminished by age.

 Unable to find breathable masks that fit children or that were comfortable for seniors, Richard feared for the health of his young son, niece, and their grandparents.

 So he took action.

 Richard is an engineer with degrees from Brown and Stanford Universities and a career in engineering that began at Bell Laboratories in 1979.
 Naturally, he started hacking respirators to fit his son.